 Only eating protein on workout days

-I am not sure if this is common but this is something that I use to do.
-I use to think that protein was only necessary on days that I went to the gym.
+I am not sure if this is common, however this is something that I use to do.
+I use to think that consuming protein was only necessary on days that I went to the gym.
 However this is a big mistake because our bodies need protein continuously.
 Our muscles grow and our bodies repair on our rest days and during sleep, so consuming quality protein is essential during rest days.